Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 22- Suet Ball Holder Bird Feeder Plans

 Many people like to make their own bird food in the form of suet balls.
 A mixture of beef suet, bird seed and sunflower seeds can inexpensively be created and formed into nutritious food balls that will last a long time.
 However, those delicious and nutritious suet balls need a holder that enables the birds to reach them while holding them securely in place.
-Try this bird feeder plan if you enjoy making suet balls.
+Try this bird feeder plan by rainydaymum if you enjoy making suet balls.
+You may also like to check out plants that attract birds.

 bird feeder plans